 Lastly, there’s profit.
 Solar providers can pay around $800 per acre to lease farmland for solar development.
 Going solar means that farms make more money, allowing them to employ more people.
 The surrounding communities get solar energy, and a commensurate amount of carbon dioxide-producing fossil fuels stay in the ground.
 Agricultural solar farms check all three boxes of the triple bottom line.

 Imagining the benefits of solar power for business

-Whether a business is trying to save on the massive electricity costs of running a data center or make a profit more reliable than weather-dependent crop yields, it seems like there's no place where solar isn't a good solution.
+Whether a business is trying to save on the massive electricity costs of running a data center or make a profit more reliable than weather-dependent crop yields, it seems like solar is almost always a viable solution.